 (35) Jesus went through all the towns and villages, teaching in their synagogues, proclaiming the good news of the kingdom and healing every disease and sickness.
 (36) When he saw the crowds, he had compassion on them, because they were harassed and helpless, like sheep without a shepherd.
 (37) Then he said to his disciples, "The harvest is plentiful but the workers are few.
 (38) Ask the Lord of the harvest, therefore, to send out workers into his harvest field."

-Jesus was walking from village to village with his disciples and his followers and he saw something.
+Jesus was walking from village to village with his disciples and his followers and he noticed something.
 He saw people with needs.
 He did not see just a few people with needs, he saw a great many people.
-These were people that needed healing from sickness and disease.
+These were people who needed healing from sickness and disease.
 He saw how they were treated by their Roman occupiers and also their leaders.
 He saw they had no way to defend themselves or take care of themselves.
 He said they were like sheep without a shepherd.
+This is very much like today in much of the world.

 Jesus then turns to his disciples and those following him and says what is recorded in verses 37 and 38.
 “The harvest is plentiful but the workers are few.
 Ask the Lord of the harvest, therefore, to send out workers into his harvest field.”
 Jesus saw that there was far more work to be done than he or anyone else could do alone.
 He instructed his followers, which includes us today, to pray to the Lord of the harvest and ask him to send out workers.